10. How to Pay for a War: Part 2#

 We first solve the model with no penalty parameter on different issuance across maturities, i.e. \(c_1 = 0\).

-We also need to specify a transition matrix for the Markov state, we use:
+We specify that the transition matrix for the Markov state is

 Thus, each Markov state is persistent, and there is an equal chance of moving from one to the other.